davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-23-kona-diaries-2015-race-day-pre-race.md

 Then it's through to 'body marking'.
 They firstly wipe your arms with a towel/face-cloth soaked in alcohol.
 This is to get any suncream off of your arms - so that the race number transfers hold (and that your arms get sunburn).

 You then collect your numbers and then go find a volunteer who applies them to your arms.
-This process was very efficient and no where near as busyas it was 2013.
+This process was very efficient and no where near as busy as it was 2013.
 Ironman are clearly listening to feedback and improving things.

 ![20151010-0080509](/images/2015/20151010-0080509.jpg)